cekrem/cekrem.github.io/content/about.md

 - Music!
 Particularly playing drums or the guitar <3
 - Winning.
 Especially in Chess.

-## Not too fond of, though
+## Top three values as a software engineer

+- Integrity
+- Creativity
-- Long "about" pages
+- Excellence